JalenT/MUST/README.md

 Because I want type safety & simplicity in my data structures, I'm using macros to implement the data structures.

+### How To Include
+To use this in your project, you should copy the entire folder, except for examples.
+My recommendation is to compile it into an object file, or a static library, so you don't need all of the source code.
+The Makefile in examples is a good place to learn how to compile it.

 ### How To Use
 [Back to Top](#)